Paraboly/pwc-animated-checkbox/README.md

 ## License

-WebComponent PWC PWC animated-checkbox is available under the MIT license.
+WebComponent PWC animated-checkbox is available under the MIT license.
 See the LICENSE file for more info.